core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 and responses need not necessarily be sent on the characteristic the request was sent on.

-The use of muliple characteristics is primarily practical when large amounts of data are to be transferred.
+The use of muliple characteristics is primarily practical when large amounts of data are to be transferred, or when low-latency notifications are required while simultaneously sending reliable messages.
 These transfers can utilize much of BLE's bandwidth because they make it easy to send much data within a single BLE connection event.